genesiscommunitysuccess/docs/docs/02_creating-applications/04_defining-your-application/06_access-control/00_access-overview.md

 ---

-In this section, we look at components that enable you to contrl access to the application, and permission to access specific data and functions.
+In this section, we look at components that enable you to control access to the application, and which configure permission to access specific data and functions.

 [Authentication](/creating-applications/defining-your-application/access-control/authentic-over/) covers configuration that controls who has access to the application.